br3ndonland/terraform-aws-github-actions-oidc/README.md

 GitHub has [introduced](https://github.blog/changelog/2021-10-27-github-actions-secure-cloud-deployments-with-openid-connect/) OpenID Connect ("OIDC") for GitHub Actions (see [roadmap](https://github.com/github/roadmap/issues/249) and [docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments)).
 OIDC allows workflows to authenticate with AWS by assuming [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that grant temporary security credentials, instead of by using static AWS access keys stored in GitHub Secrets.
 See the AWS IAM docs on [creating OIDC providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) and [creating roles for OIDC providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html), and the [GitHub OIDC docs for AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) for further info related to AWS.

 The [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) repo recommends OIDC, but only provides a CloudFormation snippet.
-The implementation in this repo is the Terraform equivalent.
-The [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest) includes an [`iam_openid_connect_provider`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_openid_connect_provider) resource for OIDC.
+The implementation in this repo is the [OpenTofu](https://opentofu.org/) equivalent.
+The [AWS provider](https://github.com/opentofu/terraform-provider-aws) includes an `iam_openid_connect_provider` resource for OIDC.

+**This module is no longer published to the public Terraform module registry** because [Terraform is no longer open source](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license).
+[OpenTofu](https://opentofu.org/) is an open source alternative to HashiCorp Terraform.
+Going forward, this module is intended to be used with OpenTofu and compatibility with newer versions of Terraform is not guaranteed.

-This Terraform module is published to the public Terraform module registry [here](https://registry.terraform.io/modules/br3ndonland/github-actions-oidc/aws/latest).
-It was originally published to my Terraform Cloud private module registry with a custom script available [here](https://gist.github.com/br3ndonland/2e3665a8117b5594b00f3d556d33cd57).
-In addition to this module, see other implementations from Cloud Posse ([repo](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/github-oidc-provider), [docs](https://docs.cloudposse.com/components/library/aws/github-oidc-provider/)) and terraform-aws-modules ([repo](https://github.com/terraform-aws-modules/terraform-aws-iam), [docs](https://registry.terraform.io/modules/terraform-aws-modules/iam/aws/latest)).
+In addition to this module, see other implementations from [Cloud Posse](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/github-oidc-provider) and [terraform-aws-modules](https://github.com/terraform-aws-modules/terraform-aws-iam).

 ## Required permissions

-[Authentication is required for the AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) so that Terraform can apply configurations using this module.
+Authentication is required for the AWS provider so that OpenTofu can apply configurations.
 The [IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) recommend granting least privilege.

 <details><summary>Here are the minimum required permissions for running this module <em>(expand)</em>.
 Adjust the resource names as needed.</summary>